sam-goodwin/itty-aws/README.md

 The entire AWS SDK (including all Services and APIs) fits in to a

-- Minified bundle size of: `40.4kb`.
+- Minified bundle size of: `14.6 KB`.
-- Un-minified bundle size of: `89.6kb`.
+- Un-minified bundle size of: `26.4 KB`.

 > 💪 It is possible to reduce this even further.